-- Be professional, organized and prepared for class and clinical. - Take care of yourself: sleep, eat a balanced diet, and get regular exercise. - Some students ride together.
-Carpooling is fun and saves money.
-You can also use the carpool lanes!! - If you become "stressed out," obtain counseling in Student Health Services. - Get a good study group together early, so others can explain things you didn't understand in lecture.
+- Be professional, organized and prepared for class and clinical. - Take care of yourself: sleep, eat a balanced diet, and get regular exercise. - If you become "stressed out," obtain counseling in Student Health Services. - Get a good study group together early, so others can explain things you didn't understand in lecture.
 Try to find a support person, and a study partner. - Talk things over with someone.
-Place stress in a favorable context by viewing it as an opportunity to learn about yourself and others. - Place problems in priority and tackle the most important first. - Work on the most difficult assignments when you are mentally at your peak during the day. - Don't establish impossible goals. - Learn how to say "NO" tactfully. - Learn to relax by using relaxation techniques. - Learn ways to compliment yourself and be your own best friend. - Limit your work schedule.
-There are only 24 hours in a day.
-If you want to be successful in school, you cannot work, go to school, and study constantly.
-You need to sleep once in a while!! - Find realistic, dependable childcare. - Believe that you can do it.
+Place stress in a favorable context by viewing it as an opportunity to learn about yourself and others. - Place problems in priority and tackle the most important first. - Work on the most difficult assignments when you are mentally at your peak during the day. - Learn to relax by using relaxation techniques. - Learn ways to compliment yourself and be your own best friend. - If you have to work during nursing school, Limit your work schedule. - Find realistic, dependable childcare. - Believe that you can do it.
 The program is difficult and challenging, but you can do it.
-You will spend many hours studying outside of class, but make sure you set aside time for yourself and your family.
-Enjoy your learning and get involved with your classmates.